tbreitenfeldt/symposium-management-webapp/documentation/technical documentation/aditionalInformation.md

 Any time a parameter is entered by a user, it should be replace by a '?' and sent to the pdoUtil to be prepared.
 The reason this is a more time intense solution to implement is that there would be a lot of array manipulation involved while dynamically creating the SQL command.
 Additionally, due to the nature of SQL syntax, each of the four API php files would require their own implementation independant of each other to make sure that each parameter is prepared in the right order.

 Each parameter that is prepared is stored in the $values array which is sent to the pdoUtil alongside the dynamically created SQL command.

+### 3.2.2.
+Login System Security Concerns

+Most of the security concerns mentioned here about the login system can be avoided if we had used a third party login API, such as the Google API.

+As mentioned, data validation and scrubbing is performed on registration data, however, minimal data validation is performed on usernames and passwords when logging in, which could make us vulnerable to cross site scripting on the login pages.
+Prepared statements are used on all data, so sql injection should be protected against.
+Our site is vulnerable to cross site request forgery though, and no Precautions were taken to protect against this attack due to time constraints.
+It is also important to note that the login system locks users out after x number of attempts for y minutes.
+These values for lockout are stored in the database, so someone could start making password attempts on individuals accounts and lock them out from anywhere, the lockout is not spacific to IP address.
+In adition, session jacking was never an attack that was considered, and could be another vulnerability.
+It is important to note as well that the user and admin share the same session for their account variables, so this could be a security risk, but we are unsure of the ramifications for this design decision.